tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/02_dockerBasics/02_dockerbasics.md

     cat Dockerfile

-Use `docker build -t nginx:1.0 .` to build NGINX from our Dockerfile.
+Use `docker build -t nginx:1.0 .` to build nginx from our Dockerfile.
 The -t command directs the docker to package nginx with the name:tag format

     docker build -t nginx:1.0 .